twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.206 - miller wants to do more with his life p.214 - everyone is chilling besides holden, they dont want to leave tycho but he still has vengancep. p.217 - naomi praising holden
+p.206 - miller wants to do more with his life p.214 - everyone is chilling besides holden, they dont want to leave tycho but he still has vengancep. p.217 - naomi praising holden p.218 - difference between show and book, mars and belt are actually at war in the book